Protecting wild land

 TGO Outdoor Campaigner of the Year

-We are proud to have won Outdoor Campaigner of the Year in the Great Outdoors Awards in 2014 and 2015.
-Our latest win came hard on the heels of a succession of milestone victories in our long term campaign to protect wild land in Scotland.
+We are proud to have won Outdoor Campaigner of the Year in The Great Outdoors Awards in 2014 and 2015 and have been nominated once again in this year's awards.

 The wedges of development are being driven hard, and none of the obstacles or defences of nature can long withstand the onset ...John Muir